ace2884/3-2-needs/iot.md

 Cloud Computing refers to the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
 Users typically pay only for cloud services they use, helping lower operating costs and scale as their business needs change.

-### 4. Describe briefly Data caching in IoT

-Data caching in IoT involves temporarily storing data close to the data source or the point of consumption to reduce latency and improve data retrieval speeds.
-This is crucial for IoT applications that require real-time processing and quick access to data.
-Caching strategies can be implemented on edge devices, gateways, or within the cloud infrastructure to optimize performance and reduce bandwidth usage.

-### 5. Explain indecision service delivery in IoT

-**Indecision service delivery in IoT** likely refers to a situation where services or responses are delayed due to uncertain or ambiguous conditions in the IoT environment.
-This can result from unreliable connectivity, inconsistent data from sensors, or inadequate processing power at the edge.
-It can impact the efficiency and reliability of IoT systems, requiring robust mechanisms for fault tolerance, redundancy, and decision-making algorithms to ensure timely and accurate service delivery.

 ### 6. List the Cloud Providers/Open Source Projects for IoT